We've talked about those demanding clients and how to watch out for them. But what about the golden eggs? The ones who are a dream to work with?

-From nearly 10 years in business, I've learnt to look out for the following healthy signs – signs that will tell you whether a potential client is worth the time and investment.
-Keep the following checklist in mind when you next meet someone, because time really is money in this game.
+From nearly ten years in business, I've learnt to look out for the following healthy signs – signs that will tell you whether a potential client is worth the time and investment.
+Keep the following checklist in mind when you next meet someone, because time is money in this game.
 And you'll want to ensure you don't waste a moment:

-However, if you want their business, and they're going to be spending money with you – sure, you need to make the effort.
+However, if you want their business, and they're going to be spending money with you – sure, you need to make an effort.
 But in my experience, the best clients have always been the ones who also consider my needs.

 2. They say 'please' and 'thank you'

 Some people I've dealt with have never thanked me for my advice.
 You know the type.
 You have at least three phone calls, one meeting and various emails before you make things 'official' – and not once do they show any gratitude.

 The sad thing is – you care, and you want to show you care.
 But this type of client doesn't appreciate that.
 Look out for whether they use 'please' and 'thank you' – because a great client will be polite, grateful and respectful of your time.